Traditional Irish Christmas Cake

 In all cases is it a moist, rich, slightly spicy cake crammed with fruit and nuts, which is traditionally baked at least 6-8 weeks before Christmas, and then ‘fed’ whiskey regularly in the run up to the big day.

-This is not a quick ‘throw in a mixer, bake and eat’ sort of cake – especially if you plan to ice it properly.
+This is definitely not a quick ‘throw in a mixer, bake and eat’ sort of cake – especially if you plan to ice it properly.
 It is quite a hassle, but it certainly is worth the effort and no Irish Christmas would be complete without ‘the cake’.

 The photos below were taken in November 2006 as I made my cake for Christmas.
-Click the images for a larger view.

 Ingredients